rwanderc/blog/content/posts/2022-04-24-spike-generator.markdown

 drilling column, from rig until the bit, in order to control pressure and lift sediments up to the rig while the bit is cutting them.
 In operations with MWD (measurement while drilling) tools, therefore with the need for real-time monitoring of the geological responses downhole, near the bit, the communication with these tools is done without wires.
-The communication is based on [telemetry][telemetry] using the mud as transport layer.
-The MWD tools transmit information by pumping the mud downhole in a frequency that the computers at the rig can decode and convert into data.
+It's actually based on [telemetry][telemetry] using the mud as transport layer.
+The MWD tools transmit information by pumping the mud downhole in a frequency that the computers at the rig can read, decode and convert into data.

 If you want to know more about the Well Drilling and Well Construction Process, there are some good [videos in Youtube][wellconstructionvideo] explaining with many more details.